AlejandroOliva/ts-servers-tools/README.md

 ### `ats-server` / `ets2-server`

-Start server
+Start ATS or ETS2 server

 ### `ats-server-stop` / `ets2-server-stop`

-Stop server
+Stop all running ATS or ETS2 servers

+### `ats-server-restart` / `ets2-server-restart`

+Stops all running ATS or ETS2 servers and starts a new server for the same game

 ### `ats-server-log` / `ets2-server-log`

-Displays server log
+Displays ATS or ETS2 server log

 ### `ts-servers`